-Local Authority transport
+Local authority transport

 Parents/carers should liaise directly with their local authority regarding drop-off and collection times.

-If Derwen College needs to close at short notice (for example, in the event of bad weather), we will inform all parents/carers that the site is closing.
+If Derwen College needs to close at short notice (for example, in the event of extreme weather), we will inform all parents/carers that the site is closing.
 Parents/carers will then need to contact their young person's transport provider to make arrangements.

-Individual arrangements with transport are the responsibilty of parents/carers.
+Individual transport arrangements are the responsibility of parents/carers.